univ-of-utah-marriott-library-apple/display_manager/README.md

 Display Manager
 ===============

-A command-line utility which controls your Mac's display settings.
+A command-line utility which can modify your Mac's display settings.

 ## Contents